 For people with dysphagia symptoms that accompany chronic illnesses like MS or Parkinson’s, extreme fatigue and weakness can make eating for more than 15 minutes at a time simply exhausting.

-The more tired your older adult is, the harder time they will have swallowing food and drink correctly.
+The more tired your older adult is, the harder it will be for them to swallow food and drink correctly.

-A speech pathologist may recommend that they eat and drink for short amounts of time spread out throughout the day.
+A speech pathologist may recommend eating and drinking in small amounts throughout the day.

 A dysphagia diagnosis takes caregiving to the next level, especially if you’re managing care for an aging parent or older adult who already has other chronic conditions.